gavinmcfarland/textcutter/tests/README.md

 1. Open the Figma desktop app
 2. Open a blank Figma file
+3. Make sure the plugin is open
-3. To run tests first start the dev server with support for testing (`pnpm dev -ws -m test`):
+4. To run tests first start the dev server with support for testing (`pnpm dev -ws -m test`):

     ```bash
     pnpm dev:test
     ```

-4. Then run the test using Vitest (`npx vitest run`):
+5. Then run the test using Vitest (`npx vitest run`):

     ```bash
     pnpm test
     ```

-5. You can also run the test with the UI:
+6. You can also run the test with the UI:

     ```bash
     pnpm test:ui